Skip to main content

 Vessel Incidental Discharge Act (VIDA) Stakeholder Engagement Opportunities

-EPA is committed to stakeholder outreach and engagement throughout the regulatory development process, and as part of this effort designed both pre- and post-proposal engagement opportunities for stakeholders to learn about these new national standards of performance.
+The EPA is committed to stakeholder outreach and engagement throughout regulatory development.
+As such, the agency hosted both pre- and post-proposal engagement opportunities for stakeholders to learn about and inform the development of the new national standards of performance that were ultimately promulgated in 2024.
+The agency also consulted with Governors, states and federally-recognized Tribes during the course of the rulemaking.

-On October 18, 2023, EPA published a Supplemental Notice to the Vessel Incidental Discharge National Standards of Performance.
-The Supplemental Notice shares new ballast water information that EPA received from the U.S. Coast Guard and discusses additional regulatory options for ballast tanks, hulls and associated niche areas, and graywater systems that EPA is considering for the final rule.
-See the publication of the Supplemental Notice.
-Comments must be submitted on the Supplemental Notice by no later than December 18, 2023.
+On October 18, 2023, the EPA published a Supplemental Notice to the Vessel Incidental Discharge National Standards of Performance for a 60-day public comment period.
+The Supplemental Notice shared new ballast water data that the EPA received from the U.S. Coast Guard since the proposed rule and discussed additional regulatory options for ballast tanks, hulls and associated niche areas, and graywater systems that the EPA was considering for the final rule.

-Description: EPA hosted two virtual public meetings to introduce the Supplemental Notice, highlight additional regulatory options that EPA is considering for the final rule, and provide information on the comment submission process.
-The same information will be presented at both meetings.
+During the comment period, the EPA hosted two virtual public meetings (November 8 and 16, 2023) to introduce the Supplemental Notice, highlight additional regulatory options that the EPA was considering for the final rule and provide information on the comment submission process.
+The same information was be presented at both meetings.

 Presentation Slides: Presentation on Vessel Incidental Discharge National Standards of Performance - Supplemental Notice of Proposed Rulemaking (pdf) (3.28 MB)